Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Preliminaries

 \subsection{Ergodic Control}

-Ergodic control~\cite{mathew2011metrics, dressel2019tutorial} is a technique to generate trajectories of a robot to cover a domain $\Dcal = [0, L_1] \times \cdots \times [0, L_d] \subset \R^d$, such that the trajectories have a spatial (position) distribution that closely matches a specified Target Spatial Distribution (TSD), as explained below.
+Ergodic control~\cite{mathew2011metrics, dressel2019tutorial} is a technique to generate robot trajectories that cover a domain $\Dcal = [0, L_1] \times \cdots \times [0, L_d] \subset \R^d$, such that the trajectories have a spatial (position) distribution that closely matches a specified \ac{TSD}, as explained below.